Glenfield (NSW)

 Glenfield lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Glenfield (NSW) statistical area (Lv2)'s population is estimated at around 10,993 as of November 2025.
-This reflects an increase of 457 people (4.3%) since the 2021 Census, which reported a population of 10,536 people.
-The change is inferred from the resident population of 10,816 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 154 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,572 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Glenfield (NSW) (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the metropolitan area.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Glenfield (NSW) is around 10,996.
+This reflects an increase of 460 people since the 2021 Census, which reported a population of 10,536.
+The change is inferred from AreaSearch's estimation of the resident population at 10,816 as of June 2024 and an additional 155 validated new addresses since the Census date.
+This results in a density ratio of 1,573 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Glenfield has shown resilient growth patterns with a compound annual growth rate of 1.7%, outpacing Greater Sydney's growth during this period.
+The primary driver of population growth was overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over this period, placing Glenfield (NSW) (SA2) in the top 10 percent of national areas.
-It is expected to grow by 5,938 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 52.4% in total over these 17 years.
+Looking ahead, exceptional growth is predicted for Glenfield over the period to 2041, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+The area is expected to grow by 5,938 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 52.4% in total over the 17 years.

 Frequently Asked Questions - Population